hackaninstant/Servo-Shutter/README.md

 - VCC: 6-8 volts separate power supply
 - GND: GND on power supply and Nano

+TLP127 Opto Isolator:
+- Pin 1 (Anode): 330 Ohm resistor, then to D10
+- Pin 3 (Cathode): GND
+- Pin 4 (Emiter): GND (outside barrel) on flash PC connection
+- Pin 6 (Collector): VCC (inside barrel) on flash PC connection

 This project uses SSD1306ASCII.h library for the display since graphics aren't needed and the libraries are smaller.
 The code is easily configurable to different pin layouts and servo angle defaults and is documented for modification.
-Flash sync has been coded but not tested and uses a theoretical opto isolator.
+The TLP127 was selected since it can handle 300v which some older electronic flashes use for flash sync.
+Although this has been tested with electronic flash, tests using flashbulbs failed to fire the flash.

 To Operate: